RebelGuy/chat-mate/projects/server/readme.md

 Update an existing custom emoji.

 Request data (body):
 - `updatedEmoji` (`PublicCustomEmoji`): *Required.* The updated emoji's data.
 Note that the `symbol` must be unique, otherwise the request will get rejected.
 The `id` is used to match the new emoji to an emoji in the database.
+Be sure to always provide a data URL for the image, NOT a HTTP URL.

 Returns data with the following properties:
 - `updatedEmoji` (`PublicCustomEmoji`): The updated emoji data.